salrashid123/gce_metadata_server/README.md

 }
 ```

-Please note the scopes used for this token is read in from the declared values in the config file
+Please note the scopes used for this token is read in from the declared values in the config file.

+Unlike the GCE metadata server, Cloud Run allows you to request a scope dynamically by using the `?scopes=` query parameter.
+If you want this mode enabled, use the `--allowDynamicScopes` parameter

 ### IDToken